Fire Hydrant Parking Rules and Fines in Ontario

 The Rules for Fire Hydrant Parking in Ontario

 You’re prohibited from parking within three metres or nine feet of the closest curb to a fire hydrant.
-Note that you must be at least three metres from the curb, not the hydrant itself – regardless of how far the hydrant is from the curb.
+Note that you must park at least three metres (about nine feet) away from a fire hydrant. – regardless of how far the hydrant is from the curb.

 Unfortunately, the rule can sometimes be a bit unreasonable.
 An infamous fire hydrant in Toronto, located 20 feet from the street, gathered almost $300,000 in parking fines between 2008 and 2014.
 However, rules are the rules – you should always check for fire hydrants before parking, even if they’re not visible from the street.

-Keep in mind that this rule is only valid in Ontario and may differ in other provinces.
+Parking distance requirements vary by province and municipality, though many places have similar restrictions.
 For instance, British Columbia has a five-metre minimum parking distance from fire hydrants.
 Always check local traffic laws before travelling or moving.

 How Far From a Fire Hydrant Should You Park?